-Any employee shall be entitled to absent himself from work in the event of the death of a member of his or her immediate family.
-The City Manager may in his or her discretion, authorize pay for all or any portion not to exceed three (3) days of such leave, provided a written request for such pay is filed.
-Any absence in excess of three (3) regularly scheduled workdays shall be in accordance with the existing provisions.
+Any employee shall be entitled to take up to five days of bereavement leave in the event of the death of a member of their immediate family, provided a written leave request is filed.
+The City Manager may in his or her discretion, authorize pay for all or any portion not to exceed three (3) days.
+The additional two days of bereavement leave may be taken as authorized unpaid leave or the employee may use their own accrued leave.
+Any absence in excess of five (5) regularly scheduled workdays shall be in accordance with the existing provisions.
 For purpose of this Section the term "member of the immediate family" is limited to:

 - 1. Any relative by blood or marriage who is a member of the employee's household; and - 2.
-Parents, step-parents, spouse, registered domestic partner, children, stepchildren, brother, sister, grandparents, grandfather/grandmother-in-law, grandchildren, great-grandparent and great-grandchild, son/daughter-inlaw, father/mother-in-law, sister/brother-in-law, or responsible guardian or person who has acted in that capacity, regardless of place of residence.
+Parents, step-parents, spouse, registered domestic partner, children, step-children, brother, sister, grandparents, grandfather/grandmother-in-law, grandchildren, great-grandparent and great-grandchild, son/daughter-in-law, father/mother-in-law, sister/brother-in-law, or responsible guardian or person who has acted in that capacity, regardless of place of residence.